-Pen & Ink II:Take your pen and ink skills to a new level of sophistication.
+Pen & Ink 2:Take your pen and ink skills to a new level of sophistication.
 Explore the limitless world of color, texture, complex botany and incorporate this information into black-and-white illustrations.
 Working with both technical pen and traditional quill, learn advanced techniques to make strokes mimic the fuzz on a fern, the down in a milkweed pod or the mottled colors of a variegated begonia.
 Learn how to layer and manipulate lines and stipples to develop a full range of value, texture and atmospheric perspective.
-Prerequisites: Pencil I, Light on Form, Pen & Ink I Online: April 13, 20, 27, June 3, 10 - 6pm-9pm
+Prerequisites: Pencil I, Light on Form, Pen & Ink I Online: May 13, 20, 27, June 3, 10 - 6pm-9pm

 Pencil 2: Simple and classic, pencil drawing is a timeless art form.
 Expand on the drawing skills you learned in Pencil I as you refine your knowledge of working with graphite pencil.
 Learn additional techniques for shading, texture, perspective, depth and composition.
 An accurate representation through drawing skill is the basis for botanical illustration for all medias.
 Prerequisites: Light on Form, Botany for Botanical Illustration, Composition for the Botanical Illustration, Perfecting Perspective Online: May 13, 20, 27, June 3 & 10 – 1-4pm